Microsoft/azure-docs.cs-cz/articles/sql-database/sql-database-elastic-convert-to-use-elastic-tools.md

     # for the new or existing database that should be used for storing
     # tenant-database mapping information.

-### <a name="to-retrieve-the-shard-map-manager"></a>Načtení správce horizontálního oddílu mapy
+### <a name="to-retrieve-the-shard-map-manager"></a>Načíst správce mapování horizontálních oddílů
-Po vytvoření můžete načíst správce mapy horizontálního oddílu pomocí této rutiny.
-Tento krok je nutný pokaždé, když potřebujete použít objekt ShardMapManager.
+Po vytvoření můžete načíst správce mapování horizontálních oddílů pomocí této rutiny.
+Tento krok je nutný pokaždé, když se budete muset použít ShardMapManager objektu.

     # Try to get a reference to the Shard Map Manager
     $ShardMapManager = Get-ShardMapManager -UserName '<user_name>'